ePages-de/epages-devportal/_posts/2019/2019-08-22-end-to-end-tests-with-geb-and-spock.md

 of the code, which is probably going to help with future maintenance.

 But most importantly the tests are running again regularly, and mostly free from random errors.

+Credit for the header image of this post goes to Brady Holt.